ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring why progress comes with chaos
+   - Exploring the irony of tech-solutions becoming tech-problems
    - Finding the satirical angle
    - Making it relatable and timeless